City of Atlanta

 Aviation General Manager

-Miguel Southwell was named aviation general manager of Hartsfield-Jackson Atlanta International Airport (ATL) in May 2014.
+Miguel Southwell was named aviation general manager of Hartsfield-Jackson Atlanta International Airport in May 2014.
+He has more than two decades of aviation management experience.

-Southwell, who in June 2013 returned to ATL as a deputy general manager, brings more than two decades of aviation management experience to his new role.
-He is the former deputy director of business for Miami International Airport (MIA) and four Miami-Dade County general aviation airports.
-During his 12-year tenure in Miami, he was responsible for generating more than $700 million in annual revenue from a wide variety of airport businesses, including real estate management, restaurants, retail, parking and hotel operations.
-Southwell also oversaw the divisions of HR, Procurement, Contracts, Arts and Cultural activities at MIA.
+Mr. Southwell is the former deputy director of business for Miami International Airport and four Miami-Dade County general aviation airports.
+During his 12-year tenure in Miami, he was responsible for generating more than $700 million in annual revenue from a wide variety of airport businesses.

 Aviation Senior Deputy General Manager